 When the surface begins to bubble and rise, it is ready.
 It takes approx. 30 min.

 POPPY SEEDS FOR DECORATION

-	Mix the two types of flour, salt and cardamom in a large bowl.
+Mix the flour, salt and cardamom in a large bowl.

 Stir in the milk and mix it thoroughly.

 Add the poolish and stir the two parts together.